datadavev/cookiecutter-python/docs/guide.md

 This project template omits upper bounds from all version constraints.

-You are encouraged to manually remove upper bounds for dependencies you add to your project using Poetry:
+You are encouraged to manually remove upper bounds for dependencies you add to your project:

 1. Replace `^1.2.3` with `>=1.2.3` in `pyproject.toml`
-2. Run `poetry lock --no-update` to update `poetry.lock`
+2. Run `uv pip install` to update the environment

 :::